Transdisciplinary Probes of the Ideal and Real World in Actual Cyber-Physical Systems

 - Helen Nissenbaum, Professor at Cornell Tech and in the Information Science Department, Cornell

-- Susan Landau, Professor of Cyber Security and Policy, The Fletcher School and Tufts School of Engineering University.
+- Susan Landau, Professor of Cyber Security and Policy, The Fletcher School and the School of Engineering, Tufts University

-Online, via Morressier.
+Online, on Zoom.
 Link will be sent upon registration.

 Pictures and videos might be taken during the workshop.
 By registering for and attending the workshop, you agree to appearing in these pictures and/or videos.
 The pictures and/or videos may be used to promote the conference and the Department of Culture and Learning.